AbeHandler/everything/talk_nodes/sachan.md

 Buchbinder (2012) submodular

 What feedback does this get from educational psychologists?
 To what extent is this computationally expedient and to what extent are you trying to actually model human learning?
 Clearly the former.

+Andrew M question: could you use this for domains like law where you want an iterpretable formal structure?
+I guess also security.